Data Migration Tool: USMT GUI backup/restore tool using the PowerShell App Deploy Toolkit

 Set the share rights on the network folder so that only Domian Computers have modify share access:

-Set the NTFS permissions so only Domain Computers modify rights:
+Set the NTFS permissions so only Domain Computers have modify rights:

 Folder rights if using option 2